ihbrune/Anti-DoS-Valve/README.md

 * 12:03:00 to 12:03:59
 * …

-The evaluation of whether an IP address makes too many accesses refers firstly to the accesses that have taken place within the current slot.
+The evaluation of whether an IP address or subnet makes too many accesses refers firstly to the accesses that have taken place within the current slot.
 A simple counter is used for this purpose.
 Compared to a sliding evaluation that does not use slots this avoids the storing of the individual request events.

 For this the reason even in a DoS situation, in which thousands of requsts are made in a short time, the effort for the monitoring is not significantly higher than during normal operation.
 The disadvantage of the use of slots is the elimination of the past as soon as a new slot begins.
 Therefore the monitor contains an option to transfer counts from the previous slots.